 I’ve had my sights set on cracking Silicon Valley since I was in university so when the opportunity came to move to San Francisco in October 2014, I jumped at the chance!
 I’ve since enjoyed sharing my many musings and observations from being an expat, foreigner and alien in this city and country.
 Who would’ve thought Australia and America would be so different?!
 Certainly not me!

 After a few months in start-up land, I landed a role at my dream company: Facebook.
 I began with a stint as a contractor from October 2015 – May 2016, before being offered a full-time role as Product Marketing Manager for Facebook 360 in June 2016.
 This means spreading the love and awareness for all things 360 at Facebook including 360 videos, photos, our Gear VR app and Live 360 (follow me on Facebook to check out some of my Live 360s – cooking dinner and walking across the Brooklyn Bridge).
-I love my job and pinch myself every day because a) Facebook has been my dream // goal company to work for (and it’s truly all it’s cracked up to be.
-Check out our campus here!) and b) I truly believe that 360/VR has the power to break down the many barriers that divide our world and is going to change the way we interact, connect and empathise with one another.
-If you’re interested in bringing more immersive experiences to Facebook, I’d love to chat (hit me up here)!
+After almost 3 wonderful years on our 360 team I decided to pursue a new product area at Facebook, and moved to New York City in August 2018 to join the Facebook News Team.
+You can more about my move and why I’m excited about this role here.
+I love my job and pinch myself every day that I get to work with an incredible audience of 2.2B people to bring them closer together around the world.
+If you’ve ever wondered if working at Facebook is all it’s cracked up to be, check out our campus here!

 Travelling is my number one hobby and I’ve been privileged with the opportunity to travel to cities and countries around the world for fun, business, personal development and volunteering.
 I truly hope to continue exploring the world as long as I’m around on this earth.
 You can read about my latest travel adventures here.